axboe/fio/HOWTO.rst

 	reads and writes.
 See :manpage:`ionice(1)`.
 See also the :option:`prioclass` option.

+.. option:: cmdprio_hint=int[,int] : [io_uring] [libaio]

+	Set the I/O priority hint to use for I/Os that must be issued with a priority when :option:`cmdprio_percentage` or
+	:option:`cmdprio_bssplit` is set.
+If not specified when :option:`cmdprio_percentage` or :option:`cmdprio_bssplit` is set,
+	this defaults to 0 (no hint).
+A single value applies to reads and writes.
+Comma-separated values may be specified for reads and writes.
+	See also the :option:`priohint` option.

 .. option:: cmdprio=int[,int] : [io_uring] [libaio]

 	Set the I/O priority value to use for I/Os that must be issued with